MATLAB in the Biosciences - a Tutorial

 Exercise 8

-2. Create a function oderhs.m that accepts two arguments t and x and returns the value of the derivative for each value of t and x
+and returns the value of the derivative for each value oft

 Parameter Estimation